effektif/user-docs/docs/include_examples/onboard-new-hire.rst

 Roles
 ^^^^^

-* *HR assistant* - introduces the new hire to the company.
+* *HR assistant* - introduces the new hire to the company
-* *Line manager* - introduces the new hire to their daily work.
+* *Line manager* - introduces the new hire to their daily work

 Fields
 ^^^^^^

-* *New hire - full name* (Text) - used as input to various tasks, such as creating the new hire’s email account
+* *New hire - full name* (Text) - input for various tasks, such as creating an email account
-* *New hire - home address* (Text) - used for sending a welcome pack to the new hire.
+* *New hire - home address* (Text) - used for sending a welcome pack to the new hire